Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 It is worth noting that the round-trip time (RTT) of an SRT link may vary in time.
-However the actual end-to-end latency on the link will be approximately equal to (RTT_0/2 + SRT Latency), where RTT_0 is the initial value of the round-trip time obtained during the SRT handshake exchange (the value of the round-trip time once the SRT connection has been established).
+However the actual end-to-end latency on the link will be approximately equal to (RTT_0/2 + SRT Latency), where RTT_0 is the actual value of the round-trip time during the SRT handshake exchange (the value of the round-trip time once the SRT connection has been established).

 The value of the sending delay is relatively small and evaluated in microseconds,